Skip to main content

 As well as being an environmentally friendly way to travel, there’s the joy of the journey as you race or trundle through magnificent scenery (the sea wall at Dawlish en route to Cornwall in Devon or Highland views on the way to The Kyle of Lochalsh.
 You can eat, read, snooze, and even surf the internet when not window gazing.

-Explore The Monsal in the Peak District.
-Trail.
+Explore The Monsal Trail in the Peak District.
 Stay at Derwent House, Matlock.
 View Cottage

 Most trains will accept bikes if you plan a cycling weekend, but you may need to reserve a space for them in advance, so check before you leave home.
 Check the train company website you’ll be using for their bicycle policy.
-For cycling holidays, try The Tarka Trail from Barnstaple or The Monsal Trail, reached via Buxton in the Peak District.
+For cycling holidays, try The Tarka Trail from Barnstaple or The Monsal Trail, which can be reached via Buxton in the Peak District.

 Discover the everyday delights of small market towns or seaside resorts from St. Ives in Cornwall to the Kyle of Lochalsh on the West Coast of Scotland – and enjoy the journey through the Great British countryside.